JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    ![Create a Compose Multiplatform project](create-compose-multiplatform-project.png){width=800}

 The first import takes a couple of minutes.
-After it is done, make sure that preflight checks are all green (**View | Tool Windows | Projects Environment Preflight Checks**).
+After it's done, make sure that preflight checks are all green (**View | Tool Windows | Projects Environment Preflight Checks**).

-## Lay the foundation
+## Implement the basic layout

-UI in a template Compose Multiplatform project is organized in several app modules and a shared UI module, feeding the main `App()` composable into the entry points defined in application modules.
+The template Compose Multiplatform project is organized in platform-specific app modules and a shared UI module.
-In this tutorial, you are not doing anything that requires updating the platform-specific code: all changes in the common UI code are seamlessly propagated across the apps.
+Each application module defines an entry point that calls the shared `App()` composable.

 > To learn how shared UI code is attached to system entry points on different platforms,
 > see [](compose-multiplatform-entry-points.md).
 >
 {style="tip"}

+In this tutorial, you are not doing anything that requires updating the platform-specific code: all changes in the common UI code are seamlessly propagated across the apps.

 To get started, implement the basic layout in the common `App()` composable: